sunsided/maze-evolution/README.md

 After each generation, each proband gets assigned a fitness value depending on the effective steps taken in the maze and the actual reaching of the target.
 The fitness is evaluated as follows:

-  * if the proband reached the target `big number - stepsTaken`
+  * if the proband reached the target: `fitness = big number - stepsTaken` (e.g. `10000 - 123 = 9877`)
-  * if the proband did not reach the targen: `stepsTaken - big number`
+  * if the proband did not reach the target: `fitness = stepsTaken - big number` (e.g. `123 - 10000 = -9877`)

-This way, faster probands will be evaluated better, while probands not reaching the goal get weightend on their ability to try not to starve.
+This way, faster probands will be evaluated better, while probands not reaching the goal still get judged on their ability to try not to starve (by exploring, rather than just turning around).

 Probands that did not move (i.e. are starved) will be removed.